github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 Using global data flow
 ~~~~~~~~~~~~~~~~~~~~~~

-The global data flow library is used by extending the class ``DataFlow::Configuration``:
+You can use the global data flow library by extending the class ``DataFlow::Configuration``:

 .. code-block:: ql